miyagi-dev/miyagi/docs/index.md

 ## Benefits

-- No overhead in your project: _miyagi_ only needs one configuration file (or none at all if you use the defaults).
+- No overhead in your project: _miyagi_ only needs one configuration file.
 - Works with any directory structure (as long as you have one folder per component).
 - Helps you developing your components encapsulated.
 - Validates your components for HTML and accessibility violations.